 The New York State Public Service Commission ("PSC"), by order issued and effective May 20, 1996 in its "Competitive Opportunities" proceeding, endorsed a fundamental restructuring of the electric utility industry in New York State, based on competition in the generation and energy services sectors of the industry.
+On March 13, 1997, Con Edison, the PSC staff and certain other parties to the proceeding entered into a settlement agreement, dated March 12, 1997, with respect to the proceeding.
+On August 20, 1997, the PSC requested the parties to negotiate certain modifications to the March 1997 settlement agreement.

-On March 13, 1997, Con Edison and the PSC staff entered into a settlement agreement, dated March 12, 1997, with respect to this proceeding (the "Settlement Agreement").
-A copy of the Settlement Agreement is filed as an exhibit to this report.
+On August 29, 1997, Con Edison and the PSC staff entered into a modified settlement agreement (the "Settlement Agreement").
+The Settlement Agreement is subject to PSC approval.
+A PSC order with respect to the Settlement Agreement is expected in September 1997.

-The Settlement Agreement, which is subject to PSC approval, provides for a transition to a competitive electric market by instituting "retail access" over a five-year period (the "Transition"), a rate plan for the Transition, a reasonable opportunity to recover prior utility investments and commitments that may not be recoverable in a competitive electric market (often referred to as "strandable" costs), the divestiture by Con Edison to unaffiliated third parties of at least 50 percent of its New York City fossil-fueled generating capacity and, subject to Con Edison shareholder and other approvals, a corporate reorganization into a holding company structure.
-A PSC order with respect to the Settlement Agreement is expected by mid-1997.
+The Settlement Agreement provides for a transition to a competitive electric market by instituting "retail access", a rate plan for the five-year transition period of the Settlement Agreement (the "Transition"), a reasonable opportunity to recover prior utility investments and commitments that may not be recoverable in a competitive electric market (often referred to as "strandable" costs), the divestiture by Con Edison to unaffiliated third parties of at least 50 percent of its New York City fossil-fueled generating capacity and, subject to Con Edison shareholder and other approvals, a corporate reorganization into a holding company structure.